AtharvaThorve/Game-Engine/README.md

   ```

 **Note:** Scaling can be toggled by pressing the `Left Shift` key.
 By default, scaling is not enabled (constant size).

+## Code Structure

+The codebase is organized into several key components:

+- **Main Modules**
+  - `main.cpp` and `main.hpp`: Entry point of the application.
+  - `init.cpp` and `init.hpp`: Initialization routines for the game engine.
+  - `cleanup.cpp` and `cleanup.hpp`: Handles resource cleanup.

+- **Entities and Components**
+  - `Entity.hpp` and `Entity.cpp`: Defines the base entity class.
+  - `EntityManager.hpp` and `EntityManager.cpp`: Manages all entities within the game.
+  - `MovementPattern.hpp` and `MovementPattern.cpp`: Defines movement patterns for entities.

+- **Graphics and Rendering**
+  - `draw.cpp` and `draw.hpp`: Functions for rendering entities and shapes.
+  - `Shape.hpp` and `Shape.cpp`: Defines geometric shapes used in the game.
+  - `Camera.hpp` and `Camera.cpp`: Implements camera functionality.
+  - `scaling.hpp` and `scaling.cpp`: Handles scaling transformations.

+- **Input and Physics**
+  - `input.cpp` and `input.hpp`: Handles user input.
+  - `Physics.hpp` and `Physics.cpp`: Implements physics calculations.
+  - `collision_utils.hpp` and `collision_utils.cpp`: Contains collision detection utilities.

+- **Networking**
+  - `Server.hpp` and `Server.cpp`: Server-side networking implementation.
+  - `Client.hpp` and `Client.cpp`: Client-side networking implementation.
+  - **Note:** The P2P architecture is currently deprecated but remains in the codebase.

+- **Event Management**
+  - `event.hpp`: Contains generic event-related definitions.
+  - `event_manager.hpp` and `event_manager.cpp`: Manages event queueing and dispatching.

+- **Scripting**
+  - `script_manager.hpp` and `script_manager.cpp`: Manages JavaScript scripting with V8.
+  - `v8helpers.hpp` and `v8helpers.cpp`: Helper functions for integrating V8 scripts.

+- **Utilities**
+  - `.clang-format`: Coding style guidelines for consistent formatting.
+  - `defs.hpp`: Contains macro definitions and global constants.
+  - `structs.hpp` and `structs.cpp`: Defines common data structures.

+## Game Object Model

+The Game Object Model revolves around the **Entity** class, which serves as the core building block for all game objects.
+Each entity possesses various attributes such as position, velocity, maximum velocity, acceleration, color, shape, movement pattern, timeline, and flags indicating whether it is affected by gravity or is movable.

+### Composition Over Inheritance

+The design follows a component-based architecture, emphasizing composition over inheritance.
+This approach allows for greater flexibility and modularity.

+- **Has-A Relationship:**
+  - **Shape:** Each entity has a shape, defined by the `Shape` class.
+  - **Movement Pattern:** Entities can have movement patterns, defined by the `MovementPattern` class.
+  - **Timeline:** Each entity has its own timeline, anchored to the global timeline.

+- **Is-A Relationship:**
+  - The entity class does not inherit from other classes but interacts with various components to achieve desired behaviors.

+### Component Interaction

+While entities possess attributes, they do not directly manipulate them.
+Instead, specialized components handle specific aspects:

+- **Physics System:** Applies gravity and other physics-related effects to entities.
+- **EntityManager:** Manages entities and updates their movement patterns.
+- **Timeline:** Manages time for each entity, allowing for synchronized and independent time flows.

+This design ensures that entities remain lightweight and focused on their core responsibilities, while components handle complex behaviors.

 ## Timeline System